srdja/Kaon/README.md

 ###Building for a specific architecture:

 By default cmake builds for the 64bit architecture.
-It can however be instructed to build for the 32bit arch by passing the `-DARCH:STRING=32` argument.
+It can however be instructed to build for the 32bit architecture by passing the `-DARCH:STRING=32` argument.

 ###Building on windows

 If building on windows with mingw the path to the mingw library must be explicitly specified by passing the